waleraji/waleraji/README.md

 - 💬 You can ask me about anyting data, Business Intelligence and Reporting
 - 📫 How to reach me:https://www.linkedin.com/in/waleraji/
 - 💬 You can ask me about anyting data, Business Intelligence and Reporting
-- ⚽ A proud Chealse fan.....
+- ⚽ A proud Chelsea fan.....
 Up Blues